Transform our Parkways

 Our parks and recreation services are at their best when they are in use.
 Many of our fields, facilities, and recreation activities have fallen out of use as our city’s demographics and the priorities of park users have shifted.

-As Commissioner I will pursue the conversion of our underutilized fields into well-maintained soccer fields, skate parks, basketball courts, and other activities growing in popularity.
+As Commissioner I pursued the conversion of our underutilized fields into well-maintained soccer fields, skate parks, pickle ball and basketball courts, and other activities growing in popularity.

-I will also support the implementation of ‘innovation hubs’ where Minneapolis youth can explore alternative recreation activities such as audio and video recording, graphic design, and other tech-focused hobbies.
+I supported the MPRB Spark’d Studios initiative where Minneapolis youth can explore alternative recreation activities such as audio and video recording, graphic design, and other tech-focused hobbies.
+We must adapt to new generations, remain flexible in our programming.

 Ensure safety for youth